Danny Rader

 Danny Rader (born November 1, 1981) is a musician from Panama City, Florida.
 Born into a musical family, he began to play drums at age 2 and branched out into bass, guitar and piano in his early teens.
 Later he incorporated bouzouki, mandolin, banjo, mandola, keyboards, accordion, melodica, and harmonica into his skill set.

 Rader, along with the rest of his family, performed in The Ocean Opry Music Show in Panama City Beach, Florida, which operated from 1978-2005.
 With his family Rader performed over 200 shows a year, until moving to Nashville in 2004.

-Rader toured with Jason Aldean, LeAnn Rimes, Gretchen Wilson, Carolyn Dawn Johnson and Julianne Hough.
+Rader toured with Kenny Chesney, Jason Aldean, LeAnn Rimes, Gretchen Wilson, Carolyn Dawn Johnson and Julianne Hough.
 In 2010, he joined Keith Urban's touring band.